top of page

 Imagery

-I paired up with another employee to deliver the new cartoon graphics for the site.
-She created the images and I set up the parameters for the Style Guide.
-The larger imagery would all change for the site, however, we decided to keep some of the old smaller square graphics for the assessment descriptions since there were so many needed for each specific assessment.
+I collaborated with a colleague to provide the new cartoon graphics for the website.
+She designed the images while I established the parameters for the Style Guide.
+Although we planned to update the larger visuals for the site, we chose to retain some of the older smaller square graphics for the assessment descriptions due to the high volume required for each specific assessment.

 Imagery.png